 I know Michael and Andy don’t think measured amounts of vodka, or sugar, are poison.
 I probably would’ve quit participating in the Challenge if I thought that’s the kind of strict lifestyle they were trying to push.

 I know the people behind Whole Life Challenge understand the joy of partaking in a three-tiered doughnut cake at my kid’s birthday party.
-After all, we have bonus point tokens now.
 A little sugar will not kill you.

 But you also can’t live on sugar.
 And for those of us who try to live on sugar, sometimes dramatizing the consequence can help make our daily choices more clear and intentional.